 “All together, I ended up taking 3,000 bottles of water,” said Jackson.
 “We also collected bags of soap powder, toothpaste, and things like that to help out families.”

-Jackson said he was excited to be helping in this capacity this week, so his Miami Valley neighbors can rebuild their homes as soon as possible.Grab the FREE WDTN News App for iPhone or Android.
+Jackson said he was excited to be helping in this capacity this week, so his Miami Valley neighbors can rebuild their homes as soon as possible.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.